Connect with others who understand.

 • Frequent urination

 Always talk to a health care professional before beginning a new exercise program.
 Let them know whether you are experiencing side effects from medications, including baclofen.
+Your doctor can give you a referral to a physical therapist who can help you with an exercise routine that is appropriate for you.

 What Else Causes Weight Gain in MS?

-There may be several factors at play — common causes of weight gain in MS include:
+There may be several factors at play.
+Common causes of weight gain in MS include:

 • Stress, anxiety, and depression